n0land0/rock-paper-scissors/README.md

 **How to use Rock, Paper Scissors:**

+- The user plays games of rock, paper, scissors against a computer player.

+- The user can select between one of two game modes:
+  - Classic, using traditional rock, paper, and scissors characters
+  - SpongeBob Death Brawl, using characters based on the SpongeBob Squarepants television program

 <!-- - On initial page load, no previous activities will be listed.
 - To add an activity, the user must select a category: Study, Meditate, or Exercise.
   - Once a category has been selected, the user must add a brief activity description, as well as a time value of minutes and seconds.